-The York Region District School Board is committed to providing environments for our students and staff that are both inclusive and accessible to all.
+The York Region District School Board is committed to providing welcoming, inclusive and accessible learning and working environments for staff and students.
 We believe the well-being of students, staff and visitors can be achieved by creating a culture of caring and learning that emphasizes inviting physical environments and safe and supportive schools and workplaces.

-The Annual Accessibility Report and Multi-Year Plan provides a platform to identify, remove and prevent barriers for people with disabilities.
+The Annual Accessibility Report and Multi-Year Plan provide a platform to identify, remove and prevent barriers for people with disabilities.
 The Accessibility Working Committee updates and reviews this plan annually in consultation with a diverse group of stakeholders who provide valuable input and feedback.